Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "And drink beer," added ‘Base, who was heading to the kitchen.
 Between Adam’s sewing and both their cooking, they’d been affectionately termed the "housewives" of the SOR, a joke that usually prompted a Motivational reminder of who the top dogs in the unit really were.

 Sam chuckled.
-"Well, with a sales pitch like that…"
+"Well, with a sales pitch like that..."

 "What’re you gonna do, ‘Base?"